isomerpages/mci-m3-old/_focus-areas/4-employment-and-employability.md

 COVID-19 has taken a toll on the Malay/Muslim workforce as Singapore rides through the economic impact of the pandemic.
 In order to remain resilient, M³ continues to play an integral role to support the community in ensuring that they can remain employed by having the necessary skillsets and optimising available opportunities.

-Led by Mr Zaqy Mohamad, this focus area launched in October 2020 aims to:
+Led by Mr Zaqy Mohamad, this focus area launched in October 2020 aims to: <br>
 a.
 Bridge our workers to employment and employability opportunities to meet their immediate needs <br>
 b.
 Enhance the capability of our workforce through skills upgrading and lifelong learning initiatives to enhance their resilience and ensure their employability in the future <br>
 c.
 Prepare our current and future workforce to harness employment opportunities in the post COVID landscape and be future ready. <br>